Leif2112/SpacecraftGNC/README.md

 ## 🤝 Acknowledgements

-This project is maintained by Leif Tinwell, with technical guidance from GNC experts and ported faithfully from an academic-grade orbital mechanics model.
+This project is maintained by Leif Tinwell.

 ---